Updated on September 23, 2020

 We can do two things.

 First, we can add a raft to increase the size of the surface area of the first layer.
-The larger the surface area is, the stronger adhesion forces.
+The larger the surface area, the stronger the adhesion forces.

 Also, we can increase exposure time for several bottom layers.

-Most common slicer software suggests using default raft of 1mm thickness and then curing just 4-12 bottom layers with prolonged exposure.
+Most common slicer software suggests using default raft settings of 1mm thickness and then 3D printing just 4-12 bottom layers with prolonged exposure.
 Let’s dive into what happens when you use these default settings.

 Peeling off large layers of your raft is not an easy task for your 3D printer.
 Sticking to FEP will be very high due to the large cross-sectional area.
 Separation from FEP film of each of these layers puts stress on previously cured layers and weakens the interlayer adhesion as well as build plate adhesion, therefore, increasing the chance of failure.

 There’s a huge chance of failure somewhere in between 4th and 20th layer of your raft.
 If that happens, you will find a thin part of your raft stuck to the build plate, with the remaining print stuck to the FEP.
 The best-case scenario – your print will sort of succeed and you may see some “cracks” and layer delamination on the raft.